Thank you for your response

 After having filed your returns, it is electronically processed by the Central Processing Centre(CPC).
 The income is computed after making the following adjustments to the total income in the return:

 Upon successful processing of the return an intimation under section 143(1) is issued by the CPC under any of the three instances:

-In case there is a tax demand, then the intimation must be issued within one year from the end of the year in which return has been filed.
-For example, if you have filed your returns for Assessment Year (AY) 2016-17 on 27 July, 2016, then an intimation can be issued anytime on or before 31 March, 2022.
+In case there is a tax demand, then the intimation must be issued within one year from the end of the year in which the return has been filed.
+For example, if you have filed your returns for Assessment Year (AY) 2020-21 on 27 July, 2020, then an intimation can be issued anytime on or before 31 March, 2022.
 Processing of return under this section has been made mandatory from AY 2017-18 even if a scrutiny notice is issued.

-The purpose of this notice is to notify the assessee, that the return filed has been picked for a scrutiny.
+The purpose of this notice is to notify the assessee, that the return filed has been picked for scrutiny.
 It is pertinent to note that the section under which it will be scrutinized is different from the one in which the notice has been issued.
-Via a detailed scrutiny, the assessing officer intends to be assured that you have not done any of the following:
+Via detailed scrutiny, the assessing officer intends to be assured that you have not done any of the following:

 Through this notice, the taxpayer is required to respond to the questionnaire issued along with the documents required by the income tax department.
 The assessing officer is supposed to service this notice within 6 months after the completion of the assessment year to which it pertains.